regularjs/regular/README.md

-# Regular = react(ractive) + angular.
+# regular = react(ractive) + angular.

-regular is a live template engine helping us to create interactive component, there are some basic feature.
+regular is a live template engine helping us to create interactive component

+__features__

 1. __data-binding__ like angular.
-2. __string-based__ template with buildin rule like  if/else ,list and dynamic include.
+2. __string-based template__ with buildin rule like if/else ,list and dynamic include.
-3. the template's rule is extensiable(need Parser packaged).
-4. __independent lifecycle__ in every component. so component can be integrated with whatever framework you already used.
+3. __independent lifecycle__ in every component. so component can be integrated with whatever framework you already used.
-5. __nested component__
+4. __nested component__
-6. the definition of Business logic based on Class, just like [angular-classy](http://davej.github.io/angular-classy/) do for angular
+5. the definition of Business logic based on Class, just like [angular-classy](http://davej.github.io/angular-classy/) do for angular
-7. __directive, filter, event__ is supported, and extend easily.
+6. __directive, filter, event__ is supported, and extend easily.
+7. The template's rule is extensiable(need Parser packaged).

 __example__